Q and A

 Is Odimune PEP?

 I had risky intercourse.
-Four days thereafter I consulted and the Dr provided Odimune as PEP.
-Took half a tablet yesterday for the first time.
-My face, the corners of my eyes, the inside of my top lip, inside both cheeks and my throat are itching…it’s a burning type itching.
+Four days thereafter I consulted a doctor and they provided Odimune as PEP.
+I took half a tablet yesterday for the first time.
+My face, the corners of my eyes, the inside of my top lip, inside both cheeks and my throat are itching… It’s a burning type itching.

 Is the Odimune prescribed as PEP?
 Please assist, Thank-You.